timoh6/GenPhrase/README.markdown

 // Change the separator characters.
 $gen->setSeparators('123456789');
-// NOTE: separator characters must be single-byte characters.
+// NOTE: separator characters must be unique single-byte characters.
 // NOTE: you must not use space as a separator character, because space is
 // automatically added when appropriate.
 // NOTE: minimum number of separator characters is 2.
 If you use setSeparators()